 An essential element of Alaska wildland fire management is interagency cooperation and collaboration.
-Individual agencies are individually responsible to provide safe, cost-effective fire management programs in support of land and resource management plans through appropriate planning, staffing, training, equipment, and management oversight; however, the integrated, full spectrum wildland fire management program in Alaska is a joint effort among federal, state, and native organizations.
+Individual agencies are responsible to provide safe, cost-effective fire management programs in support of land and resource management plans through appropriate planning, staffing, training, equipment, and management oversight.
+The integrated, full-spectrum wildland fire management program in Alaska is a joint effort among federal, state, and Native organizations to minimize functional duplication and promote organizational efficiencies.

 The Alaska interagency wildland fire organization offers the opportunity for federal, state and Alaska Native organizations to collaborate to provide for public safety, accomplish fire-related management objectives, and maintain healthy ecosystems, while each partner agency adheres to agency-specific rules and regulations that support their agency's mission.
 Agency employees are trained, certified, and available to participate in the wildland fire program locally, regionally, and nationally as the situation demands.
 Each agency's role and responsibilities contribute to the success of interagency wildland fire and fuels management.
-Individual agency fire management plans, the Alaska Master Agreement, and the Alaska AOP identify and define these roles.
+Individual agency fire management plans, the Alaska Master Agreement, and the Alaska Statewide Operating Plan identify and define these roles.

-1.2.1 POLICY AND AUTHORITIES
+1.2.1 Policy and Authorities